- knew the cat was dangerous or aggressive, and

 One disease that can be caused is cat-scratch disease (CSD) also known as “cat-scratch fever.”
 CSD is caused by the bacterium Bartonella henselae.
 B. henselae is common in cats, though most cats who carry it show no signs of illness.17

 Humans infected with CSD will develop symptoms three to 14 days after the skin is broken.
-The skin will feel warm and painful and appears swollen and red with round, raised lesions.
-The victim may also have a fever, headache, poor appetite, and exhaustion.
+The skin will feel warm and painful and appear swollen and red with round, raised lesions.
+You may also have a:

 CSD can occasionally cause serious complications of the brain, eyes, heart, or other internal organs.
 They most frequently affect children younger than five and people with weakened immune systems.
 Although rare, these complications often require intensive treatment.18